Scrollerer/Scrollerer.github.io/index.md

 **Projects Overview:**

-- Slot machine (Documentation page will be added soon...)
+- Slot machine
 > <img src="include/SlotMachineGif.gif" alt="Animated GIF SlotMachine Unity" width="70%">
 >
 > Just spin and see if you win!

-- Digital Free From School Timer (Documentation page will be added soon...)
+- Digital Free From School Timer
 > <img src="include/DigitalGif.gif" alt="Animated GIF DigitalClock Unity" width="90%">
 >
 > A simple digital timer that tells you how much time you have until school finishes or your next break.

-- Handy Menu (Documentation page will be added soon...)
+- Handy Menu
 > <img src="include/MenuGif.gif" alt="Animated GIF Menu Unity" height="90%">
 >
 > A menu with useful tools to use as an IT Supporter.